-- · establishing criteria for selection of potential directors, taking into account all factors it considers appropriate; - identifying and selecting individuals believed to be qualified as candidates to serve on the board and recommending to the board candidates to stand for election as directors at the annual meeting of shareholders or, if applicable, at a special meeting of the shareholders; - recommending members of the board to serve on the committees of the board;

-- evaluating and ensuring the independence of each member of each committee of the board required to be composed of independent directors; - developing and recommending to the board a set of corporate governance principles appropriate for our company and consistent with the applicable laws, regulations, and listing requirements; - developing and recommending to the board a code of conduct for our company's directors, officers, and employees; - ensuring that we make all appropriate disclosures regarding the process for nominating candidates for election to the board, including any process for shareholder nominations, the criteria established by the committee for candidates for nomination for election to the board, and any other disclosures required by applicable laws, regulations, or listing standards; and - reporting regularly to the board (i) regarding meetings of the committee, (ii) with respect to such other matters as are relevant to the committee's discharge of its responsibilities, and (iii) with respect to such recommendations as the committee may deem appropriate.
+- establishing criteria for selection of potential directors, taking into account all factors it considers appropriate; - identifying and selecting individuals believed to be qualified as candidates to serve on the board and recommending to the board candidates to stand for election as directors at the annual meeting of shareholders or, if applicable, at a special meeting of the shareholders; - recommending members of the board to serve on the committees of the board; - evaluating and ensuring the independence of each member of each committee of the board required to be composed of independent directors; - developing and recommending to the board a set of corporate governance principles appropriate for our company and consistent with the applicable laws, regulations, and listing requirements; - developing and recommending to the board a code of conduct for our company's directors, officers, and employees; - ensuring that we make all appropriate disclosures regarding the process for nominating candidates for election to the board, including any process for shareholder nominations, the criteria established by the committee for candidates for nomination for election to the board, and any other disclosures required by applicable laws, regulations, or listing standards; and - reporting regularly to the board (i) regarding meetings of the committee, (ii) with respect to such other matters as are relevant to the committee's discharge of its responsibilities, and (iii) with respect to such recommendations as the committee may deem appropriate.

-The nominating and governance committee is composed of three members: Douglas I. McCree, Bruce M. Rodgers and Joel E. Rodgers, Sr. Effective May 11, 2018, Bruce M. Rodgers and Joel E. Rodgers resigned from the nominating and governance committee.
-Both Martin A. Traber and Andrew Graham were appointed to the committee to replace the departing members.
-The nominating and governance committee had no meetings in 2017 but will meet prior to the submission of this proxy statement.
+The nominating and governance committee is composed of three members: Douglas I. McCree, Martin A. Traber and Andrew Graham.
+The nominating and governance committee had no meetings in 2018 or 2019 but will meet prior to the submission of this proxy statement.
 The Board of Directors has adopted a written Nominating and Governance Committee Charter.
 A current copy of the charter is available on our website at www.lmfunding.com by clicking "Investors" and then "Corporate Governance."